psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 "My, what an adventure!
 Okay, let's get to it then."

 The High Neem lead him over to the reclining chair with their attendant blue diamonds of light.
-He laid himself back and noticed the deep, low-tone hum grew more powerful.
+He laid himself back and noticed the deep, low-tone hum growing more powerful.
 He supposed it was charging up.
 He was definitely intrigued.

 The blue diamonds came closer about his head and he began to feel drowsy.
 Soon